kuroko1t/gmat/README.md

 # License

-gdeep is licensed under the Apache License, Version2.0
+gmat is licensed under the Apache License, Version2.0